-Also in 2015 the Port is working toward characterizing and remedy selection at 11 properties, and conducting long-term monitoring at eight properties where legacy containment remedies were implemented.
-In the fourth quarter of 2015 at EBC (Parcel 1B) the Port is on track to complete the feasibly study for the property and interim action to address a former underground storage tank.
+In 2019 the Port will work toward characterizing and remedy selection at 8 properties, and conducting long-term monitoring at nine properties where legacy containment remedies were implemented.

-In 2016 the Port anticipates remedial investigation/feasibility studies will be completed at four Port properties, and remedial actions are planned at three properties.
-The Port will continue its long-term monitoring obligations under historical containment remedies.
+Also in 2019, the Port anticipates remedial investigation/feasibility studies will be completed at two Port properties and remedial design/remedial action are planned at four properties.